rubyfu/RubyFu/module_0x3__network_kungfu/ruby_socket.md

 client.close
 ```

-You can put timeout/time interval for current connection in-case the server's response get delayed and socket still open.
+You can put timeout/timeinterval for current connection in-case the server's response get delayed and the socket still open.

 ```ruby
 timeval = [3, 0].pack("l_2")        # Time interval 3 seconds